Go tiger and rhino spotting in the oldest national park of Nepal

 The park is about 930 km2 with swamps, forests and grasslands.
 You can find up to 50 different kinds of mammals in the park, and about 100 kinds of birds.
 It’s located in the south of Nepal, in the subtropical lowlands.

-It’s possible to stay at the park, but it’s pricey.
-It’s cheaper to stay near the edge of the park, or in Sauhara where there are good hotels and restaurants.
+You can spend the night in the park, but these accommodations are quite pricey.
+It is cheaper to stay on the edge of the park.
+Or in Sauhara where you can find great hostels, hotels and restaurants.